eagle840/katacoda-labs/jenkins/step3.md

 in jenkins, select 'Manage Jenkins' > 'Manage Plugins'

-click on the available tab and enter 'docker' in the search field and select just 'Docker'
+click on the available tab and enter 'docker' in the search field and select just 'Docker', the one tagged with 'cloud provider'.

 click 'Download now and install after reboot', check the boc 'Restart jenkins...' when shown and jenkins will restart

-katacode will prompt you to connect to the port again (9080) - wait 30 seconds - click 'display port' and login with un/pw (admin/1234)
+katacode will prompt you to connect to the port again (8080) - wait 30 seconds - click 'display port' and login with un/pw (admin/1234)

 ## Config Jenkins to startup Docker Agents